giakki/chai-resemble/README.md

 #Installation#
     npm install chai-resemble

-Note: it requires you to have PhantomJS installed as well.
+Note: to use this helper, you should also have PhantomJS, imagemagick and graphicsmagick installed.

 #Usage#